LiorSinai/BlockchainFileSystemCs/README.md

 A standard pc has 2GHz ~= 2^30 calcs/s of processing power.
 For my CPU, this means it can do about 1.4 million hashes/s ~= 2^20.4 hashes/s
 This means:
-* a target of 20 takes 1 seconds
+* a target of 20 takes 1 second
 * a target of 21 takes 2 seconds
 * a target of 22 takes 4 seconds
 *    ....